 Even though this getaway scene took place on the Parisian streets, something we’ve all seen before, it was inherently interesting because it maintained the tension.
 This is the best advice I can give you if you’re editing your screenplay with an eye for budget.
-Approach it the way I’m assuming Besson did: ask yourself if you can transpose the scene to a cheaper location to shoot while still maintaining the tension.
+Approach it the way I’m assuming the director did: ask yourself if you can transpose the scene to a cheaper location to shoot while still maintaining the tension.

 If you can keep the audience in suspense just by showing how close/far your hero is from his goal, then you’re golden.
 Secondly, see if there are any expensive scenes which are just weaker echoes of a set piece.
 Save your dollars for the set piece and scale back on the other scenes.
 As long as you maintain the tension, your screenplay won’t feel anticlimactic.
 Speaking of climaxes…